 In the Frangipani (Plumeria) card alternative corners of the sentiment block were rounded to reflect the shape of pedals.
 The ink used on the background was used on the edge of the sentiment block to tie the two together.

 The air ballooning card was done with a rollastamp.
 This is a stamp attached around a wheel with handle attached and incorporated ink source.
 This card was created by rolling the stamp along the longest edge of the piece of white card.
-Then cutting a section out for the main piece; and several other air balloons for extra decorations.
+Then cutting a section out for the main piece; and several other air balloons for layering and extra decorations.
+These balloons were coloured using standard colour pencils that most people would find around the house or can be obtained from 'cheapie' shops.
 The sentiment is stamped directly on the main card and a set of balloons are attached to it to extend the theme.
 One balloon is glued directly to the background card the other set is attached using foam tape to extend the 3-D effect in the line of air balloons

 The background of this card is stamped using metallic inks and this theme is extended by using double stamping on the sentiment with a slight offset silver shadow to the main metallic purple sediment.
 To tie the background pattern and sentiment together further metallic inks are used to edge the sediment block and it is layered with silver card.